PyO3/maturin/Readme.md

 ## Code

-This repository consists of the main pyo3-pack crate, which is a library with a single binary target that is mostly handling username and password for the pypi upload, a `get_fourtytwo` crate with python bindings and some dummy functionally (such as returning 42) and the integration test folder with some basic testing utilities.
+The main part is the pyo3-pack library, which is completely documented and should be well integratable.
+The accompanying `main.rs` takes care username and password for the pypi upload and otherwise calls into the library.
+There is also a `get_fourtytwo` crate with python bindings and some dummy functionally (such as returning 42) and and the integration test folder testing with pyo3-pack with get_fourtytwo.
+The `sysconfig` folder contains the output of `python -m sysconfig` for different python versions and platform, which is helpful during development.

 You might want to have look into my [blog post](https://blog.schuetze.link/2018/07/21/a-dive-into-packaging-native-python-extensions.html) which explains all the nitty-gritty details on building python packages.